dnhansen/livinglab-docs/README.md

 ### Eleventy server

 If the development server provided by Eleventy experiences issues, consider using a different server such as [VS Code Live Server](#visual-studio-code-live-server).

+### Problem writing Eleventy templates

+When running the `watch` or `start` scripts, an error like

+    Problem writing Eleventy templates

+might occur.
+This happens if output files in the `docs` directory have been deleted while either script is running.
+To solve this problem, simply restart the script.